 Community groups will be invoiced when their registration is completed.
 Payment is due prior to the Mobile Museum presentation.
 Groups are welcome to pay by check or online by using the Donate button below.

-To pay by check, please send payments to the following mailing address:
+To pay by check, please make check payable to Washington County Museum (or WCM) and send payments to the mailing address:

 Washington County Museum